theunissenlab/lab-documentation/network/nodes.md

 ## goats, strfinator, sirius, quaint-produce, ...
 (10.0.2.x)

-Regular ol computers.
+Regular ol computers located in LKS, connected by ethernet to and assigned ip addresses by **finch**.
 Can be accessed by key login or password.
-Directories fhome and tdrive should be automounted.
+When on these computers, fhome and tdrive should be automounted when accessing `/auto/fhome` and `/auto/tdrive` respectively.

 #### Connect